ArtezGDA/Course-Material/MappingTheCity.md

 ####Week 4:
 *April 14th 2016*

-- Group Presentation of the found and groomed data
+- Group evalutation of the data scraping part of the assignment
-- Collaborative organization and categorization of the data
-- Demonstration of some simple techniques to visualize the data
+- Demonstration of some simple techniques to visualize the data: [Lesson: Graph Examples](ScrapingLecture/GraphExamples)

 **Homework:**